 Pre-formatted Title Boxes are set up for A4, A3, A2, A1, A0 paper.
 Select one of these, then click on the icon beneath to choose the corner of page in which you wish to position it.
-To re-position it, click on the "Centre Box" button then click on the map where you want its centre to be.

-To add your own name, map name etc., first make all other layers except the Title Text layer non-selectable, then select the Text tool to get the Text control panel.
-Click on the text in the Title Block to be edited.
+To add your own name, map name etc., first make all other layers except the Title Text layer non-selectable, then click on the text in the Title Block to be edited.
 This will appear in the Text editing panel on the left and can be overwritten with the desired wording.
 Initially, just set the text in the top section to give your company name, address and contact telephone numbers, then switch back to Titles Mode in the LH panel and click on the "Save Title Box as Template" button.
-You can use coloured text and change the font style if you wish.
 These settings will be saved as part of the template.